mkgraiitr/rockpaperscissors/README.md

 The program is created to let users play Rock Paper Scissors game with a computer or another user.

 **How to run:**
 It is a simple command line application, which can be run from the main method of RockpaperscissorsApplication.
-The fllowing command can be used to run the program.

 **Language, external libraries and dependencies:**